sergiopicascia/cervical-cancer-bn/README.md

 * `bnlearn`: learning the graphical structure of Bayesian networks, estimate their parameters and perform some useful inference
 * `gRain`: propagation in graphical independence networks
 * `gRbase`: provides graphical modelling features
-* `Rgraphviz`: provides plotting capabilities for R graph objects
-* `dplyr`: fast and consistent tool for working with dataframes

 ## References